tezizzm/Boeing/ExercisesDetailed/Exercise #3 Discovery/instructions.md

     ```
     **Take note of the url format (<https://dotnet-core-api/api/products>) of the external API call.**

-10. Navigate to the views folder and edit the Index.cshtml file as follows:
+10. Navigate to the views folder and edit the View file named Index.cshtml file to match the below snippet.
+This file uses a mix of html and Razor syntax to iterate over and display the products returned from the Products API.
+You can read about Razor Syntax [here](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/razor?view=aspnetcore-2.1)

     ```c#
     @{